 Australia is an incredible destination with most picturesque sights which leaves you in awe.
 There is no doubt that your hands will subconsciously reach out for camera to capture the magnificent vistas this beautiful country has to offer.
 Talking about the beauty of Australia, One can never forget the number of extraordinary waterfalls in this world’s driest inhabited continent.

 If you ever visit Australia or if you are an Australian resident, then you should definitely witness these massive and awe inspiring waterfalls.
-This article will provide you with the list of some of the Waterfalls in Australia.
+This article will provide you with the list of some of the Waterfalls of Australia.

 Want to get lost amid the natural beauty?
 Then go on an exploration journey to discover the most spectacular waterfalls in Australia.